umer37454/Quote-it/README.md

 ## Description

-It is full stack web application that allows users to upload their Quotes to the website with an additional and necessary option to upload it with trustworthy source along with category.
-A feature is provided to filtered out quotes depending upon the categories.
-Like, Dislikes and False feature can be used in case user wants to like/dislike or mark false to the quotes.
-A disputed mark will appear if the quote have more false count than the combined count of likes and dislikes.
-Errors are also handled if user submits the invalid data or doesn't provide the source URL in the proper format along with server failure error.
+As a Full Stack Web Developer, I developed a web application that allows users to upload their quotes to the website with a necessary option to include a trustworthy source and category.
+The application includes a filter feature that enables users to sort quotes based on their respective categories.

+To enhance user engagement, I incorporated features such as like, dislike, and false buttons that allow users to express their opinion on the uploaded quotes.
+Additionally, the application includes a disputed mark feature that appears if a quote has a higher count of false flags than the combined count of likes and dislikes.

+To ensure data accuracy, the application includes error handling features that detect invalid data submissions or missing source URLs in the proper format.
+The server failure error is also handled effectively.

+Overall, this project showcases my skills in full-stack web development, including designing responsive user interfaces, implementing robust backend systems, and incorporating engaging features that promote user interaction.

 <br>

 ## Knowledge gained

-While making this project I learned a lot about how React help in making the development faster rather than using pure JavaScript.
-Understand how React divide the UI pages into components and breake it down in small parts to make it easier while building it.
-Gained a knowledge of React concepts such as Props, State, Hooks function like useState and useEffect.
+During the development process, I gained extensive knowledge of React and its benefits in accelerating the development process compared to using pure JavaScript.
+I learned how React divides UI pages into components and breaks them down into smaller parts, making it easier to build complex applications.
+I utilized React concepts such as Props, State, and Hooks, including useState and useEffect functions, to implement dynamic functionality and create a seamless user experience.